Jennifer03333333332/Soft-Rendering-Toolsets/Assignments/Scotty3D/docs/meshedit/bevel.md

 Here we provide some additional detail about the bevel operations and their implementation in Scotty3D.
 Each bevel operation has two components:

 1. A method that modifies the _connectivity_ of the mesh, creating new beveled elements, and
-2. A method the updates the _geometry_ of the mesh, insetting and offseting the new vertices according to the user input.
+2. A method that updates the _geometry_ of the mesh, insetting and offseting the new vertices according to the user input.

 The methods that update the connectivity are `HalfedgeMesh::bevel_vertex`, `halfedgeMesh::bevel_edge`, and `HalfedgeMesh::bevel_face`. \
 The methods that update geometry are `HalfedgeMesh::bevel_vertex_positions`, `HalfedgeMesh::extrude_vertex_position`, `HalfedgeMesh::bevel_edge_positions`, and `HalfedgeMesh::bevel_face_positions`.

 `HalfedgeMesh::extrude_vertex` will update both connectivity and geometry, as it should first perform a flat bevel on the vertex, and then insert a vertex into the new face.

-The methods for updating connectivity can be implemented following the general strategy outlined in [edge flip tutorial](../meshedit/edge_flip.md). **Note that the methods that update geometry will be called repeatedly for the same bevel, in order to adjust positions according to user mouse input.
+The methods for updating connectivity can be implemented following the general strategy outlined in [edge flip tutorial](/Scotty3D/meshedit/local/edge_flip). **Note that the methods that update geometry will be called repeatedly for the same bevel, in order to adjust positions according to user mouse input.
 See the gif in the [User Guide](/Scotty3D/guide/model_mode) for a demonstration on how the mouse's movement affects the positioning.**

 To update the _geometry_ of a beveled element, you are provided with the following data: